pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 PHP Safe Mode is not a recommended configuration and may not function properly.
 This is because in some configurations it will cause PHP's `mkdir()` function to create directories that cannot thereafter be read or written because of file permissions.
 This is a limitation of Safe Mode and may prevent you from using OJS in a Safe Mode environment.

-### HTML Galleys don't display properly / files I upload aren't being identified properly.
+### HTML Galleys don't display properly / files I upload aren't being identified properly

 This is most likely caused by your server incorrectly identifying your HTML file as something other than HTML.
 The quickest way to diagnose this is to check the Galley Edit page: if you have uploaded an HTML file and the Label field says something other than "HTML" (like "Untitled", for example), then the file has not been correctly identified as HTML and will most likely not display correctly.

-OJS, OMP, and OCS use three methods to determine a filetype, in the following order:
+OJS/OMP/OPS use three methods to determine a filetype, in the following order:

 * PHP's mime_content_type function, which uses your system's magic.mime file (this method is deprecated)
 * PHP's finfo_... suite of functions (which replaces mime_content_type as the preferred method)